geodynamics/aspect/doc/sphinx/user/cookbooks/index.md

 examples of how to use <span class="smallcaps">ASPECT</span> in typical or less typical ways.
-As discussed in {ref}`cha:run-aspect`, ASPECT is driven by run-time parameter files, and so setting up a particular situation primarily comes down to creating a parameter file that has the right entries.
+As discussed in {ref}`cha:run-aspect`, ASPECT is driven by run-time parameter files, and so setting up a particular situation primarily comes down to creating a parameter file that has the entries that correctly describe your model.
 Thus, the subsections below will discuss in detail what parameters to set and to what values.
 Note that parameter files need not specify *all* parameters &ndash; of which there is a bewildering number &ndash; but only those that are relevant